van001/lesscode-fp/README.md

 ```

 ### Composition ###
 Crux of any programming paradigm is composition.
-Composition, allows you to re-use the code (less-code ;))
+Composition, allows you to re-use the code (less code ;))

 In functional programming there is no assignment you just compose functions to produce more specific functions/ solutions.
 Traditional FP languages like Haskell
 has infix composition operator like '.' (pure function) and '>>= / >>' for monadic compsotion.
 But in many multi-paradigm language, we do not have any such